-- Check if the Wireless LAN switch is turned on. - Check if the power of the Access Point is turned on. - Check if the Access Point is displayed in the Available networks window. - □ To check this, click Start and then Control Panel. - Double-click the Network Connections icon. - □ Right-click the Wireless Network Connection icon and select Properties. - □ Select the Wireless Networks tab. - Check if the Access Point is displayed in Available networks. - Connection availability is affected by distance and obstructions.
+- Check if the Wireless LAN switch is turned on. - ☐ Check if the power of the Access Point is turned on. - Check if the Access Point is displayed in the Available networks window. - To check this, click Start and then Control Panel. - Click Network and Internet Connections. - Click the Network Connections icon. - ☐ Right-click the Wireless Network Connection icon and select Properties. - □ Select the Wireless Networks tab. - ☐ Check if the Access Point is displayed in Available networks. - □ Connection availability is affected by distance and obstructions.
 You may need to move your computer away from obstructions or neared to any Access Point you may be using.